 Finally, I average the three scores of performance, durability, and value for money to give the overall score of each product reviewed.

-To see more details, please read the complete guide on how we test and evaluate fishing products.
+To see more details, please read the complete guide on how I test and evaluate fishing products.

 - 2.3:1 Gear Ratio